 How Much Text We Edit in the Sample Edit

 Our sample edit consists of 10 percent, or 500 words of a text over 5,000 words, of the paper you submit.
 We offer this no-obligation sample edit the first time you submit a document to Oxford Editing.
-Please submit your entire manuscript for a no-obligation sample edit.
+Please submit your entire manuscript for the no-obligation sample edit.
 The editor needs to see the extent of the work in order to see if the work can be completed within their existing schedule.

-Why Knowing Your Deadline is Important to Our Process
+Why Knowing Your Deadline is Important for the Sample Edit

 We assume the deadline is in your time zone and that it is not the journal submission deadline but the deadline for you to revise before submitting.
 If the deadline is for the editor, not you, please note that.

 Time Required for the Sample Edit

 We ask for your patience as we look over your paper.
-Depending on your editor’s schedule, it can sometimes take two days to do the sample edit.
+Depending on your editor’s schedule, it can take two days (sometimes more) to do the sample edit.
 Editing is intense work that requires focus and time in addition to know-how and education.
 The sample edit is no different.

 You can see samples of our proofreading and editing by clicking on the link in the sidebar at right.